(photo courtesy Leon Hammack)

 What else could possibly go wrong?

-Finally everything had come together and was looking like a normal approach, fully configured, stabilized, now all that is left is put this on the runway and get it stopped!
+Finally everything had come together and was looking like a normal approach, fully configured, stabilized, now all that is left is put this big boy on the runway and get it stopped!
 At about 500 feet above the ground there was a very loud bang or explosion.
 The noise shocked me and the view that I had instantly after the explosion was frightening.
 My front windshield had shattered and crazed, I had zero forward visibility!

 Immediately I transferred control of the aircraft to the First Officer so that he could make the landing.
 Another curve ball was thrown at the crew.
 For this last segment of the flight, I wasn’t sure if my windshield was going to implode into the cockpit an essentially fill me up with shattered shards of glass, and possibly cause great bodily harm to me!
 Consequently, I was sitting very low in my seat, kinda like “Cheech and Chong” in the movie Up In Smoke, hoping to avoid the windshield, if in fact, it imploded in on me.